yurayura-nmr/chikaterasu/custom_analysis/movie_maker/readme.rst

   ... and color each by ColorID
   ... and maybe add (transparant) surface representations ... and maybe trajectory smoothing to 1
+  ... and maybe set step to 10 to reduce the total frame count.

+Extensions -> Movie generator: movie settings - trajectory -> renderer: tachyon-Optix (GPU)

 Using nglview
 -------------